 - Step 14: Plan and Conduct Specific Employee Training

-A first step in the EMS-building process is understanding the legal and other requirements (or compliance obligations) that apply to your products, activities and services.
-This step is important for understanding compliance obligations and how these obligations affect the overall EMS design.
+A first step in the EMS-building process is understanding the compliance obligations (or legal and other requirements) that apply to your activities, products, and services.
+This step is important for understanding compliance obligations and how these requirements affect the overall EMS design.
 For example, you might have an operation that is covered by an air quality permit, or might provide a service that results in the generation of regulated wastes.
-Your EMS should include processes to ensure that all legal and other requirements are addressed.
+Your EMS should include processes to ensure that all compliance obligations are addressed.

 Collecting this information at an early stage will help you implement subsequent EMS elements.
 You can use a form to capture this information (such as Figure 15 found on page 81 in Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations).
 One caveat: simply because you identify an existing control and/or monitoring activity related to a particular operation or activity, do not assume that these controls are adequate for EMS purposes.
 The adequacy of these controls will depend on several factors, including the EMS goals and objectives.